LEARN MORE ABOUT us

 Q: How do I train remotely?

 A: If you plan on traveling outside of the New York City area, consider talking to your Persevera trainer about training with us remotely between your studio visits to maintain or accelerate your progress.
 From discussing technological requirements and choosing a video chat platform to assessing the fitness tools that you may have at your disposal while you're away, we will work with you to structure your remote sessions to have the greatest possible impact.

 Q: How do I schedule, change and cancel training session appointments?

-A: You can schedule, cancel and otherwise change training session appointments by notifying a Persevera staff member or by accessing your account online.
+A: You can schedule, cancel and otherwise change training session appointments by contacting your Persevera trainer.

 Q: What is the cancellation policy for training sessions?

-A: Members who have made an appointment for an in-studio or remote training session may cancel, postpone or otherwise change the time of the session with a minimum of 24 hours’ advance notice to avoid charges.
+A: Clients who have made an appointment for an in-studio or remote training session may cancel, postpone or otherwise change the time of the session with a minimum of 24 hours’ advance notice to avoid charges.
 Late cancellations, postponements, changes or no-shows may result in a full charge for the session in question.